 A Head Full of Ghosts

-There's a bit of horror, a bit of suspense, and a whole lot of psychological thrill in this novel about a woman's recount of her sister's perceived descent into madness, which was even further complicated when it became the focal point of a hit reality television show.
+There's a bit of horror, a bit of suspense, and a whole lot of psychological thrill in this novel about a woman's recount of her sister's perceived descent into madness, which becomes even further complicated when it stars as the focal point of a hit reality television show.

 Thrill Teaser: "I am the dead dreamer, older than sin, older than humanity.
 I am the shadow below everything.
 I am the beautiful thing that awaits us all."